 It's like the comments about farmers.

-I'll never gonna get over it.
+I'm never going to get over it.

 I can't get over it.

-Oh, I could teach I can teach anybody to farm.
+Oh, I can teach anybody to farm.

 You dig a hole, you drop a seed in, you put dirt on it, you water it, up comes your corn.

-I'm like, oh wow.
+I'm like, oh, wow.

-I am uh that to me is so breathtakingly out of touch and ignorant.
+That to me is so breathtakingly out of touch and ignorant.

-It's he he's It's ignorance.
+It's ignorance.

-You know, the thing about Bloomberg is he does believe he can just pay, okay.
+You know, the thing about Bloomberg is he does believe he can just pay, okay, how much do you want?

 He thinks he can buy everything.